-She has also lectured at Nanyang Polytechnic for the Diploma in Sports Science and was a committee member of the Sports Medicine Association of Singapore.
+Aized has lectured at Nanyang Polytechnic for their Diploma in Sports Science and was a committee member of the Sports Medicine Association of Singapore.

-She has special interest in the treatment of whiplash injuries, having done research in the area during her postgraduate training, as well as shoulder injuries.
+She has special interest in the treatment of whiplash injuries, having done research in the area during her postgraduate training.
 In addition, she has also done training under world renown neck pain researcher, Gwen Jull, for treatment of patients with neck pain.

 Aized's innate love for sports and human movement gives her an advantage in understanding athletes' problems and their urgency to return to training.

 She has run marathons, done biathlons and golfed.
-Nowadays she runs and does yoga to keep fit and stay grounded.
+Nowadays she does UBX, runs and does yoga to keep fit and stay grounded.

 Bachelor of Science in Physiotherapy (Sydney)